tkelman/GLUT.jl/README.md

 + glutCreateWindow - 							  glcreatewindow
 + glutMainLoop - 								 	  glmainloop

-See the "Examples" directory for translations of the first ten NeHe tutorials into Julia-GLUT.
+See the Examples directory for translations of the first ten NeHe tutorials into Julia-GLUT.

 At the moment, this has only been tested on a 2010 Macbook running Linux